-- 1. Subsidiary companies, especially established by a known mobile phone operator - 2.
+- 1. Subsidiary companies, especially by an established network operator - 2.
 OEM/Branding-products, that use the name and the marketing channels of already established brands to address their client base - 3.
 Resellers offer contracts without owning a network infrastructure but to a large degree they provide the services of the value chain on their own (e.g. the integration of services, the billing, order processing and customer care services) - 4.
 Full MVNOs: operate parts of the network infrastructure, e.g. HLRs